Singulink/Singulink.Reflection.Caster/README.md

 [![View nuget packages](https://img.shields.io/nuget/v/Singulink.Reflection.Caster.svg)](https://www.nuget.org/packages/Singulink.Reflection.Caster/)
 [![Build and Test](https://github.com/Singulink/Singulink.Reflection.Caster/workflows/build%20and%20test/badge.svg)](https://github.com/Singulink/Singulink.Reflection.Caster/actions?query=workflow%3A%22build+and+test%22)

-**Caster** provides dynamic and generic casting capabilities between types determined at runtime.
+**Singulink.Reflection.Caster** provides dynamic and generic casting capabilities between types determined at runtime.
 The casting functionality is provided by cached delegates created from compiled expressions so the casts are very fast - the only overhead is a delegate call if you use the generic methods.
 Both checked and unchecked casts are supported.

+### About Singulink

+*Shameless plug*: We are a small team of engineers and designers dedicated to building beautiful, functional and well-engineered software solutions.
+We offer very competitive rates as well as fixed-price contracts and welcome inquiries to discuss any custom development / project support needs you may have.

-**Caster** is part of the **Singulink Libraries** collection.
-Visit https://github.com/Singulink to see the full list of libraries available.
+This package is part of our **Singulink Libraries** collection.
+Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.

 ## Installation

 Simply install the `Singulink.Reflection.Caster` package from NuGet into your project.

-**Supported Runtimes**: Anywhere .NET Standard 2.0 is supported, including .NET Framework 4.6.1+ and .NET Core 2.0+.
+**Supported Runtimes**: Anywhere .NET Standard 2.0+ is supported, including:
+- .NET Core 2.0+
+- .NET Framework 4.6.1+
+- Mono 5.4+
+- Xamarin.iOS 10.14+
+- Xamarin.Android 8.0+

 ## API

 You can view the API on [FuGet](https://www.fuget.org/packages/Singulink.Reflection.Caster).
-All the functionality is exposed via static methods on the `Caster` class.
+All the functionality is exposed via static methods on the `Caster` class in the `Singulink.Reflection` namespace.

 ## Usage